 You’ll be asked to complete a self-assessment before your first class.
 There are two options, a quick five-minute test, and a little more in-depth 15-minute version.
 I’m really happy to see these two options.
 First classes are generally pretty awkward with the teacher needing to spend most of the time figuring out your Chinese level.
 These quick tests let the teacher jump right into the lessons without so much time spent trying to figure out where you’re at.

-Every other online class I’ve taken has been conducted over Skype.
+Most other online classes are conducted over Skype.
 Hanbridge Mandarin uses a different platform for their classes.
 It’s pretty easy to use.
 Shortly before the first class, I was sent a link to enter the platform.
 It’s fairly similar to Skype but with a few extra features.

 Although it was a short trial class where the teacher hadn’t had the chance to speak with me before, I felt that we covered quite a bit of material.